griptape-ai/griptape/README.md

 }
 ```

-Check out other [Warpspeed tools](https://github.com/usewarpspeed/warpspeed/tree/main/warpspeed/tools) to learn more about tools' implementation details.
+Check out other [Skatepark tools](https://github.com/griptape-ai/skatepark/tree/main/skatepark/tools) to learn more about tools' implementation details.

 ## 💾 Memory

-Warpspeed supports different types of memory for pipelines.
+Skatepark supports different types of memory for pipelines.
 Due to the non-linear nature of workflows you can't use memory with them yet, but we are currently investigating other possibilities.

 By default, pipelines don't initialize memory, so you have to explicitly pass it to them: